IPhone 3GS: New boot ROM and 2011 baseband update

 On September 9, 2009, Apple launched an updated model of the iPhone 3GS that patched a segment overflow in the SecureROM of the Device that had allowed loading an unsigned LLB.

-After the release of the iPhone 4S, Apple updated baseband hardware from an Infineon Baseband chip to a Toshiba Baseband chip in week 2 production in 2011 which removed the end-user's ability to change basebands.
+After the release of the iPhone 4s, Apple updated baseband hardware from an Infineon Baseband chip to a Toshiba Baseband chip in week 2 production in 2011 which removed the end-user's ability to change basebands.
 Although the new chip uses the same modem firmware as the Infineon chip, it cannot be updated to iPad baseband 06.15.00 that is still vulnerable to the AT+XAPP exploit.

 iOS 6

-The 3GS received iOS 6, making it the first iOS device to receive updates for four major iOS releases.
-Although the 3GS was still supported, some major features of iOS 6 were not supported.
+The iPhone 3GS received the iOS 6 update, making it the first iOS device to receive updates for four major iOS releases.
+Although the iPhone 3GS was still supported, some major features of iOS 6 were not supported.

 The 3GS had generally positive reviews of smooth performance on iOS 5 (some even claim better performance), making it still a good candidate for iOS 6.
 On September 12, 2012, Apple announced that they would no longer be selling and supporting the iPhone 3GS and the device did not receive iOS 7, due to hardware limitations.
 On February 21, 2014, Apple issued iOS 6.1.6 to fix the "goto fail;" SSL security bug.